dfsp-spirit/dfsp-spirit.github.io/x020_projects.markdown

 ### Biodiversity Informatics Group, PI Claus Weiland, Senckenberg Society for Nature Research

-I am currently a scientific software engineer in the Biodiversity Informatics group of Claus Weiland working mainly on projects related to the NFDI4Earth.
-This is a German consortium of more than 60 partner organisations (universities, research institutes, and public organisations), and *"a community-driven process providing researchers with FAIR, coherent, and open access to all relevant Earth System data, to innovative research data management and data science methods"*, quoting the [NFDI4Earth website](https://www.nfdi4earth.de/).
-I am a member of the working group for the NFDI4Earth Community Label in the section [2Interoperate](https://nfdi4earth.de/2interoperate) and also involved in the NFDI4Earth Knowledge Hub, the backend for the NFDI4Earth Portal based on a graph database with a SPARQL interface.
+I am currently a scientific software engineer in the Biodiversity Informatics group of Claus Weiland working mainly on projects related to research data infrastructure and semantic modeling.
+In the context of to the [NFDI4Earth](https://www.nfdi4earth.de/), a consortium with the aim to improve FAIR access to research data in the earth system sciences (ESS), I am a member of the working group for the NFDI4Earth Community Label.
+The Label group works on developing and evaluating guidelines for ESS data repositories.
+Furthermore I am involved in the technical development of the NFDI4Earth Knowledge Hub, the backend for the NFDI4Earth Web Portal based on a knowledge graph managed in an [Apache Jena](https://jena.apache.org/) database.

 <br/><br/>